 Does your garden treat you to a glorious bounty of blooms early on in the season with many perennials and bulbs bounding into action then you are left struggling to get color in your garden for the rest of the Summer?

 I am sure there are many more that bloom alongside these in other gardens but this is what I have.
 I watch British garden shows and the blooms seem to overlap more, but I am sure that is due to their milder climate in summer.

-I grow primarily heirloom and David Austin English roses for their toughness, disease resistance and gorgeous scent.
+I grow primarily heirloom and David Austin English roses for their toughness, disease resistance, and gorgeous scent.